kdeng1158/Software-Development-Project/Documentation/Milestone2-013-01.md

 > > - I set up our recurring weekly meeting, and I send out reminders the day of.
 > > - I usually communicate our to-do for the week and send them into our group chat.
 > > - I also helped take metting notes and divide up the work that we all needed to do

-### Maria Garcia Fraile
-> Milestone 1 contribution
-> > -I did the Architecture Diagram and list of technologies with Evan
->
-> Milestone 2 contribution
-> > -I designed half of the wireframes on the Figma
-### Evan Ketellapper
-> Milestone 1 contribution
-> > - Worked on Architecture Diagram

-> Milestone 2 contribution
-> > - Created 2 week sprints in JIRA
-> > - Assigned some of the user stories to sprints to create project plan

-### John Le
-> Milestone 1 Contributions
-> > - I wrote the Development Method, Communication Plan, and the Meeting Plan
-> > - Link to Milestone1 log: ( https://github.com/cub-csci-3308-spring-2022/csci-3308-spring22-013-01/commits/main/milestonesubmissions/Milestone1-013-01.md )
->
-> Milestone 2 Contributions
-> > - I wrote the Requirements sections while also created a few new user stories for the features
-> > - I also ranked the priorities of the user stories of the features
-> > - Link to Milestone2 log: ( https://github.com/cub-csci-3308-spring-2022/csci-3308-spring22-013-01/commits/main/milestonesubmissions/Milestone2-013-01.md )
->
-> Other Contributions
-> > - I took the notes for our TA meeting (Feb 17)
-### Matt Riopelle
-> Milestone One Contributuions:
-> I helped create 5 of the user stories
-> Milestone Two Contributions:
-> I helped create the project plan for the group, and added an epic for backend work in JIRA